salewski/ads-github-tools/README.md

     pushed during earlier runs of the program invoked without the `--push` option.

+* `ads-github-repo-create` - Creates a new GitHub repo with a given name and attributes (description, default branch, etc.).
+Newly created repo is empty by default (suitable for importing existing Git repos into GitHub), but can optionally be auto-initialized (more suitable for projects being started from scratch).
+The `ads-github-repo-create` command was added in `ads-github-tools-0.3.1`.

 See the "Prerequisites" section below for other programs that must be installed and configured on your system before you can install the